-Brent crude hits 2019 high near $64 on Venezuela sanctions, OPEC
+Oil slides after hitting 2-month high on tight supply outlook

 U.S. President Donald Trump last week said he would meet his Chinese counterpart Xi Jinping in the coming weeks to try to settle the dispute, and there are hopes that the two sides will come to an agreement.

-(Additional reporting by Henning Gloystein in Singapore; Editing by Dale Hudson)
+(Additional reporting by Noah Browning in London and Henning Gloystein in Singapore; editing by Dale Hudson and Jane Merriman)